Policies and enforcements

 - NT Parks and Wildlife Commission

-- the NT Department of Primary Industry and Resources - including Animal Welfare
+- NT Department of Industry, Tourism and Trade including Animal Welfare

 - Alice Springs Town Council.